 In 2011, the reserve was designated as Singapore’s second Asean Heritage Park after meeting criteria such as ecological completeness, representativeness, naturalness, high conservation importance and being a legally gazetted area.
 The first Asean Heritage Park was the Sungei Buloh Wetland Reserve in 2003.

-During the first six months, the reserve will be closed to the public as works commence on its Main Road leading from the Visitor Centre to the summit of Bukit Timah Hill.
+During the first six months of repair, the reserve was closed to the public as works commenced on its Main Road leading from the Visitor Centre to the summit of Bukit Timah Hill.

-5. What will some of the new/improved features be after the facelift?
+5. What are some of the new/improved features after the facelift?